FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 myaction = "nomad_example.actions:myaction"
 ```

-## `ActionHandler` class
+## `Action` class

 The `load`-method of an action entry point returns an instance of a
-`nomad.orchestrator.base.ActionHandler` class which describes the action through
+`nomad.orchestrator.base.Action` class which describes the action through
 a collection of activities and workflows that connect them.
 It also specifies the task queue for which the workflows and activities are registered.
 Once the
-workflows are made available through the `ActionHandler`, they can be triggered
+workflows are made available through the `Action`, they can be triggered
-using the `start_workflow` funtion.
+using the `start_action` funtion.
 This adds a workflow run instance to the specified task queue.
 You can learn more about it in the [next section](#integrating-action-with-schemas).

 We use [Temporal](https://docs.temporal.io/temporal)'s workflow-activity
 abstraction here.
 Activities are the atomic unit of execution.
 They should